UiPath/ProcessMining-devkit-connector/README.md

 - [validation.md](documentation/validation.md): guidelines on how to write tests and information on the validation of a connector.
 - [example.md](documentation/example.md): the devkit connector contains a simple procurement example on how to write transformations in a dbt project.
 This document provides information about the example dbt project.
 - [release_process.md](documentation/release_process.md): guidelines on the git workflow and explanation about versioning.
-- [connector_documentation_template.docx](documentation/connector_documentation_template.docx): template to be filled in with documentation about the developed connector.
+- [connector_documentation_template.docx](documentation/connector_documentation_template.docx): template to be filled with documentation about the developed connector.

 ## Installation
 ### Prerequisites